ecki/docs.milagro.io-english/index.md

 * To learn about Milagro components and concepts, [click here](milagro-concepts.html)
 * To learn about the Pairing Crypto Protocols used in the Milagro framework, [click here](pairing-crypto-protocols.html)
-* To learn about 'The Case for Milagro', [click here](milagro-a-case-for-something-new-part-1.html)
+* To learn about 'The Case for Something New', [click here](milagro-a-case-for-something-new-part-1.html)
 * To read the 'Distributed Trust Ecosystem' proposal, [click here](distributed-trust.html)